Christian de Villeneuve-Esclapon

 Christian de Villeneuve-Esclapon (1852–1931) was a French aristocrat, politician and Félibrige supporter.
-He served in the National Assembly of France from 1889 to 1893 and published a newspaper, Lou Prouvençau.
+He served in the National Assembly of France from 1889 to 1893 and published a newspaper called Lou Prouvençau.

 Biography

 Early life

 Henri Marie Christian de Villeneuve-Esclapon was born on 8 August 1852 in Aix-en-Provence.
 His father was Jules de Villeneuve-Esclapon (1809–1895) and his mother, Henriette de Fresse de Monval.
 Upon the death of his father, he became the 10th Marquis de Villeneuve-Esclapon.

 Career

 He served in the Third Carlist War of 1872–1876 under Carlos, Duke of Madrid (1848–1909).

 He embarked upon a career in politics by working as the private secretary of Achille de Vallavieille, the Prefect of Hérault.
 He then served as a member of the National Assembly of France for Corsica from 6 October 1889 to 14 October 1893.

 He was a supporter of Félibrige, and started a newspaper in Aix-en-Provence, Lou Prouvençau.
 He also served as editor-in-charge of Occitania and wrote articles in Souleiado.
 Additionally, he wrote about Théodore Aubanel (1829–1886), Romée de Villeneuve (1170–1250) and the Château de Vaugrenier in Villeneuve-Loubet.